 In short, the number of hosts and the number of redundant copies are the same.
 That is to say, each PG must contain one OSD in each host.
 On this basis, the OSD on the top half of a host is down.
 This happens.
 A PG cannot be selected.

 It's not necessary.
 There is a certain probability.
 Because the input parameters of the CRUCH algorithm are different, the results are different.
 For example, if the pool ID is 1, it may appear.
 If the pool ID is 2, it may not appear.

-#1 Updated by Greg Farnum 3 months ago
+#1 Updated by Greg Farnum about 3 years ago

 - Status changed from New to Closed